 Article 285: "I. Candidates for elective office in the executive bodies of autonomous local governments shall be required to meet the general conditions for access to public service, and: 1.
-To have permanently resided in the corresponding department, region or municipality for at least the two years immediately preceding the election."
+To have permanently resided in the corresponding department, region or municipality for at least the two years immediately preceding the election".

 Article 287: "I. Candidates for election to councils and assemblies of autonomous local governments shall be required to meet the general conditions for access to public service, and: 1.
-To have permanently resided in the corresponding jurisdiction for at least the two years immediately preceding the election."
+To have permanently resided in the corresponding jurisdiction for at least the two years immediately preceding the election".

-^{6 &}quot;Autonomous" entities consist of regions, departments, municipalities and autonomous indigenous campesino communities.
+9 &quot;Autonomous" entities consist of regions, departments, municipalities and autonomous indigenous campesino communities.

-Oricular No. 71/2014 provides as follows: "The Supreme Electoral Court reminds political organizations ... that pursuant to articles 285.I.1 and 287.I.1 of the Constitution, candidates for this subnational electoral process must, among other requirements, have resided permanently in the constituency where they are standing for office for at least the two years immediately preceding the elections.
+Circular No. 71/2014 provides as follows: "The Supreme Electoral Court reminds political organizations (...) that pursuant to arts.
+285.I.1 and 287.I.1 of the Constitution, candidates for this subnational electoral process must, among other requirements, have resided permanently in the constituency where they are standing for office for at least the two years immediately preceding the elections.
 In consequence, persons who were members of the Plurinational Legislative Assembly (senators and deputies) in the 2010-2015 term may not stand as candidates for provincial governor, district administrator, district development executive, mayor, regional assembly member or municipal council member.
 The departmental electoral courts are instructed to ensure compliance with the present circular and to have their secretariats notify political organizations accordingly."

-- 2015, the Departmental Electoral Court of Potosí issued decision No. E-04/2015, whereby it found that the author was ineligible, under circular No. 71/2014, to stand for election to the office of mayor because he had served as a senator during the previous legislative term. - 2.10 The citizens' association Poder Popular, acting on behalf of the author, filed an appeal against this ruling with the Supreme Electoral Court.
-The appeal was dismissed by decision No. 95/2015 of 19 January 2015 on the grounds that the author did not meet the requirement to have resided in Potosí for at least the two years preceding the election, as required by article 285.I of the Constitution, because "for most of that time he resided in the place where the Plurinational Legislative Assembly was in session" during the period 2010-2014.
-The Court also held that circular No. 71/2014 "does not restrict or exclude political rights, but rather enforces article 281.I of the Constitution". - The author states that the decision of the Supreme Electoral Court is not subject to appeal, pursuant to article 11 of Act No. 18 on the Plurinational Electoral Branch, and that domestic remedies have therefore been exhausted.8 Nevertheless, on 30 January 2015, the author and the association Poder Popular filed for the constitutional remedy of amparo against Supreme Electoral Court decision No. 95/2015.
-On 5 February 2015, the First Civil Division of the Departmental Court of Justice of La Paz, acting as a supervisory court, issued an order requesting the rectification of three issues of form.
-On 11 February 2015, the Court issued decision No. AA-03/2015 stating that the application for amparo was deemed not to have been submitted because the citizens' association Poder Popular had not provided proof of legal personality.9 The author filed a new application for amparo on 19 February 2015.
-On 4 March 2015, the Court held a hearing and adopted decision No. AA-08/2015, whereby it denied amparo on the grounds that: (a) neither the author nor the citizens' association Poder Popular had challenged circular No. 71/2014; rather, they had "accepted that reminder" in what was deemed an act of consent; and (b) the association, not the author, had filed the appeal against decision No. E-04/2015 whereby he had been found ineligible to stand for election. - 2.12 The author states that the supervisory court should have automatically submitted its ruling, within 24 hours, to the Constitutional Court for a review judgment either upholding or overturning the ruling within a maximum of 50 days, in accordance with articles 41 to 43 of the Constitution.
-However, at the time of submission of the present communication, the Constitutional Court had not yet issued a ruling, even though the statutory deadline had passed.
+author did not meet the requirement to have resided permanently in Cochabamba for at least the two years preceding the election, as established by article 285.I of the Constitution.

+- The author states that the decision of the Supreme Electoral Court is not subject to appeal, pursuant to article 11 of Act No. 18 on the Plurinational Electoral Branch, and that domestic remedies have therefore been exhausted.
+Nevertheless, on 28 January 2015, the author filed for the constitutional remedy of amparo against decisions Nos.
+09/2015 and 93/2015.11 On 29 January 2015, the First Civil Division of the Departmental Court of Justice of La Paz, acting as a supervisory court, issued an order concerning matters of form and substantiation of the author's personal data.
+After those issues had been rectified, the Court issued a new order on 4 February 2015 stating that the application for amparo was deemed not to have been submitted because the author's marital status was not indicated.
+After a new application for amparo had been filed, the Court scheduled several hearings of which proper notice was not given in Cochabamba, causing successive postponements.
+Subsequently, the Court officials responsible for sending the file by courier to Cochabamba kept the money for the delivery fee, causing further delays.
+Finally, on 9 March 2015, the Court held a hearing and adopted decision No. 08/2015, whereby it denied amparo on the grounds that the author had resided "temporarily" in La Paz for the two years preceding the elections.
+The Court also held that circular No. 71/2014 was "only a reminder for political organizations and did not affect the rights of third persons". - 2.11 The author states that the supervisory court should have automatically submitted its ruling, within 24 hours, to the Plurinational Constitutional Court for a review judgment either upholding or overturning the ruling within a maximum of 50 days, in accordance with articles 41 to 43 of the Constitution.
+However, at the time of submission of the present communication, the Plurinational Constitutional Court had not yet issued a ruling, even though the statutory deadline had passed.